fossasia/eventyay-tickets/doc/features.rst

   are happy with.
 Play around with it freely.
 - **Build your schedule offline:** The initial version of a schedule is often hard to figure out.
 You can print out proportionally sized cards of the talks to cut out and play around with.
-- **Publish your schedule:** Whenever something has changed noticably, publish a new schedule just by naming it and clicking a button.
+- **Publish your schedule:** Whenever something has changed noticeably, publish a new schedule just by naming it and clicking a button.
 Speakers will be notified if their talks have been moved by the new release.
 - **Transparent updates:** pretalx provides a public changelog and an Atom feed, so that your